Skip to Content

 or

-Two approved courses with international content taken either inside or outside the Moore School from a list available in the undergraduate office.
+Electives: Two approved courses with international content taken either inside or outside the Moore School from the list of available internationally-focused courses.

 Minors (non-business) may be selected from a University-wide list of approved minors.
 The minor is normally a minimum of 18 hours of prescribed courses in one subject area.
 Minors are recognized on the transcript.